MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pci/accessing-pci-device-configuration-space.md

 -   The configuration I/O request packets (IRPs), [**IRP\_MN\_READ\_CONFIG**](https://docs.microsoft.com/windows-hardware/drivers/kernel/irp-mn-read-config) and [**IRP\_MN\_WRITE\_CONFIG**](https://docs.microsoft.com/windows-hardware/drivers/kernel/irp-mn-write-config)

 >[!NOTE]
->Starting with Windows 10, 2004, if a device has a Secure Devices (SDEV) ACPI table and Virtualization-based security enabled, restrictions are placed on unsupported methods for accessing PCI configuration space.
-If a driver or process attempts to read or manipulate ACPI configuration space using a method that is not listed above, the access will be blocked and will result in a system bug check.
+>Starting with Windows 10, 2004, if a device has a Secure Devices (SDEV) ACPI table and Virtualization-based security enabled, restrictions are placed on unsupported methods for accessing PCI device configuration space.
+If a driver or process attempts to read or manipulate PCI device configuration space using a method that is not listed above, the access will be blocked and will result in a system bug check.

 The Windows XP and Windows Server 2003 and later operating systems have exclusive control over the configuration space header, as defined by the *PCI Local Bus* specification, as well as all of the capabilities in the capabilities linked list.
 Drivers must not attempt to modify these registers.